Therapy for…

 Therapy can help you…

-• We don’t get much of a choice in loving our parents and wanting their affection.
-Even if you’ve reached a place to acceptance, it can still kinda suck feeling like you’ve failed your parents.
+We don’t get much of a choice in loving our parents and wanting their affection.
+Even if you’ve reached a place of acceptance about your relationship with them, it can still kinda suck feeling like you’ve failed your parents.

-• When your parents tell you that you’re always wrong and they always know best, it can be hard to trust your own judgement.
-Therapy is a place you can learn to separate your parents expectations for yourself from what you know is actually best for yourself.
+When your parents tell you that you’re always wrong and they always know best, it can be hard to trust your own judgement.
+Therapy is a place you can learn to separate your parents expectations for yourself from what you know is actually best for you.